DansonSolutions/Career/DataScience/Tasks.md

 * invite internship@dansonsolutions.com to that particular private repo
 * submit your application

+Go To - https://moodleschema.zoola.io/ (Understand the schema of important table) Go To - https://github.com/DansonSolutions/Career/tree/main/DataScience/Resources and download all the files.

 ### Problem
 1. Write .SQL query to create schema “Test”
 2. Write .SQL query to add all tables from chimpvin_cvmdlOrg-2.sql file to Test schema